afajardodelgado/solar-equipment-explorer-v2/README.md

 # Solar Equipment Explorer

-A data processing and visualization tool for exploring photovoltaic (PV) modules and inverters data from the California Energy Commission.
+A data processing and visualization tool for exploring solar equipment data from the California Energy Commission, including PV modules, inverters, energy storage systems, batteries, and meters.

 ## Features